guoqingbao/guoqingbao.github.io/_pages/about.md

 About
 ======
+* From Oct 2022, winner of Shanghai Pujiang Talent Program Award, conferred by Shanghai Municipal Government (Science and Technology Commission); work as Project Lead for a 2-year research project in artificial intelligence & heterogeneous computing.

 * From 2022, work as a Senior Staff Researcher in AI framework optimization and computer vision

 * Having both intensive university research and software engineering work experience, which enables me to fast prototyping and commercially implementing novel ideas.